Yoga Teacher Training Taster Event - London

 Have you thought about becoming a yoga teacher, but are not sure what training involves?
 Join us for a free taster session to learn more about our Yoga Teacher Training Diploma.
 Three enlightening mini sessions and Q&A time will give you a glimpse of what could await you on your journey to becoming a yoga teacher with Yogacampus.

 Have you ever thought about becoming a yoga teacher, but are not sure what the training involves?
-If so, join us for tea and cake, to ask questions and get a taste of our Yoga Teacher Training Diploma.
+If so, join us to ask questions and get a taste of our Yoga Teacher Training Diploma.
 The taster day is absolutely free and will include three enlightening mini sessions to give you a glimpse of what could await you on your journey to becoming a fully qualified yoga teacher with Yogacampus.

 The Yogacampus Teacher Training Diploma, established in 2003 and offered in London, York and Manchester, is an 16 month (200 contact hours) course run by leading teachers from a variety of yoga traditions, all highly respected in their field of expertise.
 It is one of the UK’s top teacher training courses, known for its non-dogmatic and authentic approach.
 We recognise that yoga, from its earliest roots in ancient India, has continually grown and developed – and continues to grow and develop as we bring its teachings into the 21st century.
 Our course is registered with Yoga Alliance (RYS 200 hours), the Independent Yoga Network and the Register of Exercise Professionals and graduates can teach both in the UK and internationally.
 You can find out more about the Diploma course by clicking here and can download the course prospectus below.

 Taster Day Programme